Borrower Resources

 Can you restart the statute of limitations on student loans?

 Yes!
 Making any payment towards the defaulted debt will restart the clock.
-Sometimes, even promising to make a payment can restart the clock.
+Acknowledging the debt in any way may restart the clock.

 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from using practices that trick you into restarting the statute of limitations.
 If you feel that this has taken place, contact a lawyer and submit a formal complaint to the Federal Trade Commission.